 Before students choose between the many on-campus and online colleges in Maryland, they should learn about the factors that affect the state’s educational landscape.
 Below, learners can review the types of schools in the Old Line State, how much the institutions charge for tuition, available programs for out-of-state learners, the job landscape, and specific scholarship opportunities.

-But before we dive into our list of best online colleges in Maryland, let’s start with the state of higher education and online education in particular in Maryland today.
+But before we dive into our list of best online colleges in Maryland, let’s start with the state of higher education and online education in Maryland today.